andresparraarze/tio-tongo/Develop/gist-template.md

 ### Character Classes
 These are components that tell us what we should expect according to what we put inside '[]' that will be expected to be received.

+### Flags
+These are placed at the end of a Regex, there is the 'g' which is used for global search, 'm' for multi line search and 'i' which means that these will be case sensitive

 ### Bracket Expressions
 These look and match for any character that is located in the square brackets an example to this would be [yY] [eE] [sS] which would look and match yes and YES.